 If your health care provider decides LATUDA is right for you, ask them if they have any samples of LATUDA.

-LATUDA is taken once a day.
+LATUDA is taken once a day with food (at least 350 calories).
 Your doctor will help determine the best time for you to take LATUDA.
 It may be helpful to take your medicine at the same time every day, unless your doctor tells you otherwise.

-If LATUDA has been prescribed as part of your treatment, the LATUDA Savings program may help offset the cost of your medication—as long as you meet the eligibility requirements.
+If LATUDA has been prescribed as part of your treatment, the LATUDA Copay Savings program may help offset the cost of your copay for the medication—as long as you meet the eligibility requirements.

 Here’s how the program works: